demisto/content/Packs/ExabeamDataLake/Integrations/ExabeamDataLake/README.md

-Exabeam Data Lake provides a highly scalable, cost-effective, and searchable log management system.
+Exabeam Data Lake provides a searchable log management system.
 Data Lake is used for log collection, storage, processing, and presentation.
 This integration was integrated and tested with version LMS-i40.3 of Exabeam Data Lake.